AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 ## Create a `Class`

-There are two way of creating a class:
+There are two ways of creating a class:

 - class declaration
 - class expression